ellhamrjb/test-repository/README.md

 # my very first repo
-#3 this is just for testing
+ this is just for testing
-'trying to learn something'
+'trying to do something'